Academic Excellence

 Valedictorian/Salutatorian Tiebreaker

-Classes of 2023, 2024, 2025: If there is a tie for valedictorian or salutatorian, the student with the higher ACT composite score will be ranked higher.
+Class of 2025: If there is a tie for valedictorian or salutatorian, the student with the higher ACT composite score will be ranked higher.
 The last ACT composite score to be considered is the February test date.
-In the event of a tie for valedictorian due to equivalent ACT composite scores, no salutatorian will be named.
+In the event of a tie for valedictorian due to equivalent ACT composite scores, no salutatorian will be named. *Superscores are not used.*

 Learning Center

 St. Joseph's Academy offers students additional free-of-charge resource opportunities outside the classroom in the areas of math, science, English and writing.
 Also offered is academic counseling.
-Peer tutoring in foreign languages is provided when available.
+Peer tutoring in foreign languages and ACT Prep are provided when available.

 Students will be notified of dates and times of resource opportunities through the daily announcements and email.